Mission San Jose Lets You See The History Of The Old West

 Spanish missions expanded the economic structure of Spain.
 Built near existing Indian communities, they became a central gathering point.
 Priests worked to convert the Indians to the Catholic religion.

 Once converted, the natives would make contributions to the church.
-Their contributions were revenue for the Spainish throne.
+Their contributions were revenue for the Spanish throne.

 Spanish Mission System

 The Spanish mission system had two types of facilities.
-Large missions were identified as “cabecera” missions.
-Built in populated, they were home to the Priests serving the church.
+Large missions built in populated areas where Priests served the church.

 Smaller facilities were called “visitas”.
 And built in less populated areas.
 No one lived in them.
 Priests would regularly travel from the “cabecera missions” to the “visitas”.
 They would work with the locals and hold services.

 Unfortunately, the Spanish colonization had a devastating effect on the native peoples.
 With the priests and soldiers came diseases.
-It is estimated that measles and small pox killed almost 60 percent of the native population.
+Measles and small pox killed almost 60 percent of the native population.

 Apache Indians shortened the longevity of many missions in southern Arizona.
 In 1848, Apache raids along with the harsh winter drove people away.
 The San Jose Mission was abandon.